Bee-Lab/BeelabUserPasswordBundle/Resources/doc/index.md

 }
 ```

-If you didn't already installted [BeelabUserBundle](https://github.com/Bee-Lab/BeelabUserBundle), that bundle needs to
+If you didn't already installed [BeelabUserBundle](https://github.com/Bee-Lab/BeelabUserBundle), that bundle needs to
 be activated also.
 Please refer to BeelabUserBundle documentation.

 ### 2. Configuration